cloudflare/cloudflare-docs/content/waf/troubleshooting/faq.md

 # WAF FAQ

+## General questions

-## Why does a security event display a Cloudflare IP address even though other fields match the client details?
+### Why does a security event display a Cloudflare IP address even though other fields match the client details?

 This happens when a request goes through a Cloudflare Worker.

 In this case, Cloudflare considers the client details, including its IP address, for triggering security settings.
 However, the IP displayed in [Security Events](/waf/analytics/security-events/paid-plans/) will be a Cloudflare IP address.

-## Do I need to escape certain characters in expressions?
+### Do I need to escape certain characters in expressions?

 Yes, you may have to escape certain characters in expressions.
 The exact escaping will depend on the string syntax you use: